jae1e/CarND-Advanced-Lane-Lines/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 Camera calibration
 ---

 I calibrated camera with chess board images, using `cv2.calibrateCamera()` and `cv2.undistort()` functions.
-Here is the result of calibration.
+Here is the result of calibration, undistorted chess board images and lane images.

 * Chess board images